Salem numbers and arithmetic hyperbolic groups: Introduction

-The set $\mathcal{S}_d$ of Salem numbers of degree $d$ has a least element by Lemma 3 of \cite{G-H}.
-All non-cocompact arithmetic hyperbolic groups are arithmetic hyperbolic groups of the simplest type defined over $\rationalnos$ \cite{L-M}.
-For each positive integer $n$, let
+The set $\mathcal{S}_d$ of all Salem numbers of degree $d$ has a least element (see Lemma 3 of \cite{G-H}).
+All non-cocompact arithmetic lattices in $\Isom(H^n)$ are arithmetic lattices of the simplest type defined over $\rationalnos$ \cite{L-M}.
+For each even integer $n\geq 2$, let

-The next corollary follows from Theorem 1 and a sharp example for $n = 2$.
+The next corollary follows from Theorem \ref{thm:1} and a sharp example for $n = 2$.